AI-Agent-CSM/Lammps_agent/README.md

 ## API

-The RESTful API is used to set and retrieve the OpenAI API key.
-The API endpoints are:
+To protect the OpenAI API Key I plan to develop a RESTful API to set and retrieve the OpenAI API key from a server.
+The API endpoints will be:
 - POST /api/set_api_key: Set the OpenAI API key.
 - GET /api/get_api_key: Retrieve the OpenAI API key.